-Section 4 - Interim examinations
+Section 5 - Interim examinations

-Article 12 - Number, times and frequency of interim examinations
+Article 15 - Number, times and frequency of interim examinations

-- 1. There are two opportunities in each academic year for sitting interim examinations: - the first opportunity is at the end of the teaching period for the subject to which the exam in question relates; - the second opportunity is at the end of the next teaching period, or else during the resit period in August. - For the third year major courses, there is an extra opportunity in week 1.5 - The frequency of interim examinations is laid down in the Implementation Regulations.
+- 1. There are two opportunities in each academic year for sitting interim examinations: - the first opportunity is at the end of the teaching period for the subject to which the exam in question relates; - the second opportunity is at the end of the next teaching period, or else during the resit period in August. - 2.
+The frequency of interim examinations is laid down in the Implementation Regulations.
 A timetable of all the opportunities for sitting written interim examinations is drawn up and distributed each semester. - 3.
 If there is no indication as to the number of times a particular interim examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
 The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
 Notwithstanding the provisions of paragraph 1, there will be at least one chance in a year to sit interim examinations relating to subjects not taught in a given academic year.
 This applies to courses which are offered once in every two years. - 5.
 In exceptional cases, the Board of Examiners may permit a deviation from the standard number of times that certain interim examinations can be taken.

-Article 13 - Sequence of interim examinations
+Article 16 - Sequence of interim examinations

-- 1. The sequence in which students are required to sit interim examinations and participate in practicals is laid down in the Implementation Regulations. - 2.
+- 1. The sequence in which students are required to take interim examinations and participate in practicals is laid down in the Implementation Regulations. - 2.
 Entrance requirements have been set with regard to some of the course units (practicals, interim examinations and projects), which have been set out in the Implementation Regulations.
 If the student has not been admitted, no valid result for that course unit can be obtained.

-Article 14 - Validity of interim examinations
+Article 17 - Validity of interim examinations

-The result of an examination is valid for an unlimited period.
+The result of an examination obtained before September 1, 2014, is valid for an unlimited period.
 However, in cases where the interim examination result dates from over six years ago, the Board of Examiners may impose an additional or substitute interim examination.
+All results obtained after September 1, 2014, will be valid for a maximum of 6 years.

-Article 15 - The form of interim examination and method of assessment
+Article 18 - The form of interim examination and method of assessment

 - 1. Interim Examinations are set as described in the Implementation Regulations or the study guide. - 2.
-If there is no indication as to the way an interim examination is to be set because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations or the study guide of the other programme will apply. - 3.
-The Board of Examiners may, if it so wishes, deviate from the provisions of paragraphs 1 and 2, in favour of the student.
+The Board of Examiners may, if it so wishes, deviate from the provisions of paragraphs 1, in favour of the student.

-Article 16 - Oral examinations
+Article 19 - Oral examinations

-- 1. Only one student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
-Oral examinations will be held in public, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 3.
+- 1. Only one student at a time will take an oral examination, unless the examiner in question specifies otherwise. - 2.
+Oral examinations will be held in public, unless determined otherwise by the Board of Examiners in a special case or unless the student or lecturer has formally objected to the public nature of the examination.
+Public means that the student or the examiner can invite a third person to the exam, to guarantee the objectivity of the exam. - 3.
 Prior to an oral examination, the examiner must ask the student to provide proof of identity.

-Article 17 - Determining and announcing the results
+Article 20 - Determining and announcing the results